Spying on the Boys

 Emily Macinnes is a Scottish documentary photographer and multimedia producer.
 She has worked with international NGO's documenting global issues as well as more intimate stories of struggles faced closer to home.
 Follow her on PHmuseum, Twitter, and Instagram.

-Behind the Picture tells the story of a single image by a photographer from the Photographic Museum of Humanity’s online community.
+Behind the Picture tells the story and anecdotes of an image from the PHmuseum community.